 Professor Worsley says that every human being has one true cause of disease that comes from the element that is most out of balance for them, that being the Causative Factor (CF).
 The Causative Factor is established from birth to the first six months of life.
 Here is a short video about the Causative Factor.

-Each of the five elements are associated with 12 meridians which correspond to ten organs and two functions in the body.
-Earth corresponds to the stomach and spleen, Metal to the colon and lungs, Fire to the heart, small intestine (and two functions, circulation/sex (heart protector) and triple heater (temperature regulator), Water to the bladder and kidneys, Wood to the gallbladder and liver.
-Each organ has a specific season that can weaken it or strengthen it.
-When something in the body, mind or spirit is out of balance, it is more susceptible to illness as the seasons change.
+The Earth element corresponds to the stomach and spleen, Metal to the colon and lungs, Fire to the heart, small intestine (and two functions, circulation/sex (heart protector) and triple heater (temperature regulator), Water to the bladder and kidneys, Wood to the gallbladder and liver.

 The season of Fire (summer) is a time of luxurious growth.
 Everything is in bloom and begins to bear fruit and comes alive.
 Fire gives us warmth and love and a passion for life.
 The heart is responsible for order and control of all the other organs.
 The small intestine assimilates and separates the pure from the impure of the nourishment we take in.
 Circulation/sex protects the hear t and regulates blood flow and sexual secretions.
 The triple heater is the temperature regulator of the body.
 When the Fire element is out of balance, there are symptoms such as a lack of joy, love or warmth, confusion and panic, heart problems, poor circulation, numbness or tingling in the limbs, hot or cold flashes, arthritis, shoulder and elbow problems.